 at Angara

-Tanzanite has a hardness ranking of 6 to 7 on the Mohs hardness scale, making it softer than some other birthstones like diamond and sapphire but stronger than some varieties of opal.
-The surface of tanzanite can be scratched if permitted to rub against other objects and it can chip if impacted.
-Protective settings help to protect the sides of your gems during wear, but it is best to remove your rings and bracelets if you know that you are going to be particularly active.
+Tanzanite ranks 6 to 7 on the Mohs hardness scale, making it softer than diamond and sapphire but harder than some opal varieties.
+Tanzanite surfaces can scratch if rubbed against other objects and may chip from impacts.
+Protective settings help shield stones during wear, but it's advisable to remove tanzanite rings and bracelets during physical activities.

 The bezel setting used in this 14K yellow gold ring protects the tanzanite from all sides.